Trend Micro Launches World's First Security Solutions for Consumer AI PCs

 Global cybersecurity innovator showcases capabilities at Computex 2024

-DALLAS, June 5, 2024 /PRNewswire/ -- Trend Micro Incorporated (TYO: 4704; TSE: 4704), a global leader in cybersecurity, today unveiled its first consumer security solutions tailored to safeguard against emerging threats in the era of AI PCs.
+KUALA LUMPUR, Malaysia, June 6, 2024 /PRNewswire/ -- Trend Micro Incorporated (TYO: 4704; TSE: 4704), a global leader in cybersecurity, today unveiled its first consumer security solutions tailored to safeguard against emerging threats in the era of AI PCs.
 Trend will bring these advanced capabilities to consumers in late 2024.

 Trend's ecosystem expanding this week to include Intel is a testament to its focus on innovation without boundaries.
 As Trend continues to focus on AI and other emerging technologies, collaboration with industry peers is critical.